Identifying Peer Influence in Therapeutic Communities Adjusting for Latent Homophily: Results

 \subsection{Corrections Network}

-So far, we have conducted the analysis of peer effects using the affirmations network.
+So far, we have analyzed peer effects using the affirmations network.
 Next, we use the corrections network to estimate peer influence in TCs.
-A primary difference between the affirmations and the corrections network is that we see residents sent each other many more corrections than affirmations.
+A primary difference between the affirmations and the corrections network is that we see residents send each other many more corrections than affirmations.
 Consequently, our analysis sample is larger when we use the corrections network than the affirmations network.

+Although the corrections constitute negative feedback, the objective is to benefit the recipient by teaching them about the pro-social norms.
+Some examples of corrections from the TC data are unprosocial language, leaving silverware on a tray, disrespectful behavior toward another resident at the lunch table, and lying and misrepresentation.

 The sample sizes are 774 in male unit 1, 391 in male unit 2, and 1046 in the female unit.
-However, the impact of peers who sent affirmations can be different from the ones that sent corrections.
+However, the impact of peers who sent affirmations can differ from those who sent corrections.
 Table \ref{rhotablecorrect} shows that peer graduation positively impacts the likelihood of graduation from the unit.
 We find that LSI negatively impacts the propensity to graduate from the unit, which is similar to the coefficients on LSI in Table \ref{rhotable}.
-Lastly, the coefficients on age and white dummy are not statistically significantly different from 0 for most specifications.
-We also examine heterogeneity by race and it is reported in Table \ref{rhotablecorrectionshte} in SI.
+Lastly, the age and white dummy coefficients are not statistically significantly different from 0 for most specifications.
+We examine the network as directed sender's and receiver's network in Appendix Table \ref{rhotablerobustnessdirectedcorrectionsnetwork}.
+The results from the directed corrections network suggest that both the sender's and receiver's network outcomes positively and significantly impact the graduation status of the residents, but the magnitude of the impact is larger if the residents received corrections from a role model than if they sent corrections to that role model.
+We also examine heterogeneity by race, which is reported in Table \ref{rhotablecorrectionshte} in the Appendix.